 Affiliate marketing helps you earn money online by promoting other people’s products and services.
 It is a great way to generate passive income after the initial effort of getting people to see your affiliate offers.

-I know from experience that beginners find it difficult to understand how to make money from affiliate marketing.
-There are so many resources on the Internet about the topic and people making all types of claims (how to make money while you sleep with affiliate marketing – is a popular one), which creates a big confusion.
+I know from experience that beginners find it challenging to understand how to make money from affiliate marketing.
+There are so many resources on the Internet about the topic, and people making all types of claims (how to make money while you sleep with affiliate marketing – is a popular one), which creates a big confusion.